 Columbia College believes that student are committed to their program and learning experiences.
 However, it is understood that there are times when students may be absent.
 Any absences can be viewed as a potentially serious disruption of the learning process and necessary achievement of the learning objectives.
-Being late is also considered unacceptable as it interferes with the learning opportunities of others.
+During online course delivery, your attendance is connected to completion of your daily test.
 Unavoidable absences or lateness must be reported to the course facilitator in advance.
 Please refer to Columbia College's Attendance Policy and Regulations (ADM-P151) for detailed information on Attendance Requirements.